Yuri Mikhailovich Orlov: Works

-Yuri Orlov is the author of more than 30 books on personality psychology, human upbringing and health improvement, he has written over 100 articles in scientific and popular magazines, regularly gave lectures, and led an active social life.
+Orlov is the author of more than 30 books on personality psychology, human upbringing and health improvement, he has written over 100 articles in scientific and popular magazines, regularly gave lectures, and led an active social life.
 In recent years, Orlov taught a systematic course in philosophy and psychology of sanogenic thinking at the Polytechnic Museum, and participated in scientific programs.

 In his works, Yuri Orlov criticized the theory of activity: "I pretended to share this lean Activity theory by Leontiev, which, in general, led psychology to a dead end".